kazabooboo/gizra.com/_posts/2010-12-26-drupalcamp-athens.md

 ---
+created: 1293365482
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- OG
+- Drupalcamp
+permalink: content/drupalcamp-athens
 title: Drupalcamp Athens
-permalink: content/drupalcamp-athens
-layout: post
-created: 1293365482
 ---
 I'm back from <a href="http://drupalcamp.gr/">Drupalcamp Athens</a>.
 When I met Nektarios Sylligardakis and George Papadongonas in Copenhagen they told me Greece was a Joomla country and Drupal wasn't well known, so my expectations were not very high.
 That's why I was so surprised.
 Not only did I find a large and warm community, but I found myself waiting for the presentations to start so I could learn new things.